nathanemac/ProxTV.jl/README.md

 ## Contributing

-If you want to make contributions of any kind, please first that a look into our [contributing guide directly on GitHub](docs/src/90-contributing.md) or the [contributing page on the website](https://nathanemac.github.io/ProxTV.jl/dev/90-contributing/).
+If you want to make contributions of any kind, please first that a look into our [contributing guide directly on GitHub](docs/src/90-contributing.md).

 ---